kaezrr/rlox/README.md

 ## Language Reference

+The language isn't a 1:1 copy of the original Lox from the book, I have added various modifications of my own for convenience and challenge.
 For full grammar rules, native functions, and differences from the book see [LANGUAGE.md](LANGUAGE.md).